“to be aware: to be aware, to inform yourself, to be sensitized to certain issues.”

 Awareness is a concept that opposes any form of violation of boundarys, violence and discrimination, e.g. through sexist, racist, ableistic, homo-or transphobic actions and attitudes.

-Racism, sexism, homo- and transophobia and any form of discrimination are not tolerated in the alliance and the camp.
+Racism, sexism, homo- and transophobia and any form of discrimination are not tolerated in the alliance and in our joint activities.
 Therefore, we ask you to treat each other with care and respect and to be open for the positions of others.
 Discriminatory and violating behaviour will be clearly identified as such.
 It will be resolutely opposed and those affected will be supported.

 Discriminatory behaviour is part of our reality; although we do not want to, we all keep violating other people.
 This happens on the basis of our privileges and socialization.
 To overcome this, we want to acknowledge and react positively to criticism in order to change together.
 Often different feelings and points of view are mixed up, so that situations can become complex – we also try to perceive this and act accordingly.